ORNL/TASMANIAN/Doxygen/InterfaceMATLAB.md

 * Working with the Matlab interface is very similar to working with dynamical memory, where the data is stored on the disk as opposed to the RAM and the **lGrid** object is the pointer.
 Also, the grids are associated by name as opposed to a memory address.
 * If multiple users are sharing the same temporary folder, then it would be useful if they come up with a naming convention that prevents two users from using the same grid name.
 For example, instead of both users creating a grid named *mygrid1*, the users should name their grids *johngrid1* and *janegrid1*.
 * All of the grid data for all of the grids is stored in the same folder.
 Anyone with access to the temporary folder has full access to all of the sparse grid data.
-* If two users have separate copied of **tsgGetPaths()**, then they can use separate storage folders without any of the multi-user considerations.
+* If two users have separate copies of **tsgGetPaths()**, then they can use separate storage folders without any of the multi-user considerations.
 This is true even if all other files are shared, including the **tasgrid** executable and Tasmanian libraries.